surdebmalya/CollegeBazar/README.md

 ## Guidelines to use

-We have already created some users, you can check through their accounts or you can create your own account also
+We have already created some users, you can check through their accounts or you can create your own account also.

 ### Account 1
 - Email: raj@gmail.com